Become a Certified Channel Manager ™

-Each primary course includes one elective group free.
+Each primary channel manager training course includes one elective group free.
 However, you can also purchase any of the other electives separately.
 This is valuable if you are trained in one channel discipline, but later move to another, or your company wants to expand into additional channels.

 For example, you may move from one division that sells into retail, then shift to another with a referral-based SaaS program, or later you may sell into the OEM channel.
 If you are a Director to VP Level–you should know every channel type your company covers (or how can you model it or know if it is being executed correctly).
 Regardless, of your role or channel type, we’ve got you covered.